-3. Ash Removal from Firebox

-- Frequency: Weekly or more frequently depending on ash build-up - By: Homeowner - a.
+- 3. Ash Removal from Firebox - Frequency: Weekly or more frequently depending on ash build-up - By: Homeowner - a.
 There must not be any hot ashes in the firebox during cleaning so allow the appliance to completely cool.
 Frequent cleaning of the ash in the firebox will help slow down the build-up of ash in the exhaust blower and vent system. - b.
 Plug in your appliance, if unplugged, and turn the thermostat on and immediately shut it off to start the exhaust blower on its cycle time.
 It will pull fly ash out the exhaust instead of into the room. - c.
 Open door.
 There are 2 cleaning slide plates to the left and right of the fire pot with finger holes.
 Pull both slide plates out and sweep the remaining ash from the firebox into the 2 open holes.
 A paint brush works well for this.
 Close slide plates. - d.
 This ash is deposited in the same ash drawer as the fire pot debris.
 The ash drawer should be emptied every time you clean the firebox.
-Remember to place the ash and debris into a metal or non-combustible container. - e.
+Remember to place the ash and debris into a metal or noncombustible container. - e.
 The 2 cleaning slide plates must be fully closed when cleaning is complete.

-4. Cleaning Ash Drawer

-- Frequency: Weekly or every 5 bags of fuel - By: Homeowner
+See Disposal of Ashes on page 20. - 4.
+Cleaning Ash Drawer - Frequency: Weekly or every 5 bags of fuel - By: Homeowner

-Locate the ash drawer underneath the fire pot and slide the ash drawer straight out.
-Empty into a non-combustible container and re-install ash drawer.
+Empty into a non-combustible container and re-install ash drawer (Disposal of Ashes on page 20).